biojava/biojava.github.io/_wikis/BioJava:Download_1.6.md

 Documentation is available via [biojava-doc.jar](http://www.biojava.org/download/bj16/doc/biojava-doc.jar) (11Mb) that includes the javadocs for the API, demos and apps.
+For some browsers, right click and select "Save Link As".

 You can also browse the documentation at [BioJava 1.6 api](http://www.biojava.org/docs/api16/)